 So when – in college – I realized the silence around these individuals, I began to be interested . . . and a bit ashamed because, well, I was part of the silence, too.
 This book is my attempt to speak their stories aloud so that others will know these people.
 Their stories are not mine, but they have shaped who I am and the work I do now as a writer, genealogist, and historian.
 Thank you for wanting to know these people.

-Or order your paperback copy with the button below to get an signed edition, and be sure to let me know if you’d like a particular inscription.
+Pick up a copy from your favorite retailer, or order your paperback copy with the button below to get an signed edition, and be sure to let me know if you’d like a particular inscription.

 Information for Descendants